Porvenir massacre (1918): Aftermath

+The first mention of the incident was in the Houston Post on February 8.
+The massacre was characterized in the paper as "trouble with a band of Mexicans...supposed to have been implicated in the Brite raid ranch."
+The paper did report that the U.S. State Department, at the urging of Mexican Ambassador Ignacio Bonillas, had ordered an investigation, tasking the military in the Big Bend District to conduct it.
+The El Paso Herald on that same day reported that the Mexican men killed were all wearing clothing from the Brite Ranch store; this was countered by acting Mexican Counsel General Ruiz Sandoval, who noted that everyone in the region bought clothes from Brite Ranch.

-The incident was not reported to Ranger command for nearly a month.
+The incident was not formally reported to Ranger command for nearly a month.
 Captain Fox of the Rangers reported that the 15 Mexican villagers had ambushed the Rangers, and that stolen property from the Brite Ranch was found on the bodies of the villagers.
-Captain Anderson of the U.S. Cavalry and Henry Warren gave a differing account of the massacre, stating the Rangers and ranchers had executed the men, and that the U.S. Cavalry was not involved in the killings.
+Captain Anderson of the US Cavalry and Henry Warren gave a differing account of the massacre, stating the Rangers and ranchers had executed the men, and that the US Cavalry was not involved in the killings.

 It is largely unknown whether retaliatory action against Anglo-Americans by Mexicans occurred following the Porvenir massacre.
 One instance of possible retaliation was the Neville Ranch raid.
 On March 25, two months after the Porvenir massacre, a rancher and a female Mexican servant were killed by raiders at nearby Neville Ranch.
 The servant was raped, shot, and mutilated.
 As not much was stolen during the raid, it was suspected that the Neville Ranch killings were retaliation by Villistas for the Porvenir massacre.